-- Planning Horizon (weeks): Number of weeks beyond the lead time to extend planning quantities.
+- Planning Horizon (weeks): Number of weeks beyond the cumulative lead time to extend planning quantities.

 - Order Period (weeks): The number of weeks of demand to be ordered at one time.
 Uses average historical independent and dependent demand as the basis of the calculation as a result the weeks between orders may vary as the forecast changes over time.

-- Periodic Order Grouping (days): Groups suggested orders by a set number of days.
+- Periodic Order Grouping Days or Monthly: Groups suggested orders by a set number of days or calendar months.
 This is independent of the order period setting.
 It forces all suggested order to follow equal periodic values i.e. order once every 10 days or 1 per month (following a strict calendar period).